carlosnunezc94/Ignisterra_Warehouse_Optimization/README.md

 ### Objectives and performance measures

-In order to maintain a layout that allows the fuel to be used by the storage machinery to be reduced, the different types of wood will be distributed in such a way as to **minimize the total distance traveled by these machines considering a fixed rotation level for each type of wood**.
+In order to maintain a layout that allows the fuel to be used by the storage machinery to be reduced, the different types of wood will be distributed in such a way as to **minimize the total distance traveled by these machines considering a fixed rotation level for each one of them**.